 Divide the dough into four balls and flatten them with your hands until you get discs of about three inches.
 Shape the discs to resemble a flying saucer, pressing more on the edges and less on your palm’s souls.

 Step 4: Cook them on a grill on medium heat for five minutes on each side.

-Once you've got the Vegan Arepas Grilled and Ready, you just cut them halfway and start filling them with some arugula, the grilled tofu, and the creamy vegan sauce.
+Step 6: Once you've got the Vegan Arepas Grilled and Ready, you just cut them halfway and start filling them with some arugula, grilled tofu, and creamy vegan sauce.

 This combination is magnificent!